mimics cactus in the northern estuaries

 Not Threatened

-The one that looks like it belongs in the desert, not the sea, has fronds that are upright, cylindrical, and segmented, growing up to 20 centimetres tall.
-They are bright green and covered in small, spine-like projections.
+It looks like a cactus.
+But it is not.
+Rhipocephalus phoenix has fronds that are upright, cylindrical, and segmented.
+They grow up to 20 centimetres tall.
+They are bright green.
+Covered in small, spine-like projections.
 It looks like a prickly pear cactus that decided to go for a swim.
 But the spines are not sharp.
-They are soft and fleshy, made of the same tissue as the rest of the frond.
-It is the alga of the desert disguise, the one that is not what it seems.
+They are soft and fleshy.
+Made of the same tissue as the rest of the frond.
+It is the alga of the desert disguise.
+The one that is not what it seems.
 What makes it special is the resemblance.
-The sea cactus is a master of mimicry, but it is not mimicking anything.
-It just happens to look like a cactus, a case of convergent evolution, where two unrelated organisms evolve similar shapes because they work.
-The cactus shape works on land, where it stores water and deters herbivores.
-It also works in the sea, where it creates surface area for photosynthesis and confuses grazers.
-It is the alga of the convergent shape, the one that proves that good design is universal.
-The sea cactus is a green alga, a member of the Udoteaceae family.
-It is calcified, it deposits calcium carbonate in its tissues, making it stiff and crunchy.
+The sea cactus is a master of mimicry.
+But it is not mimicking anything.
+It just happens to look like a cactus.
+A case of convergent evolution.
+Where two unrelated organisms evolve similar shapes because they work.
+The cactus shape works on land.
+Where it stores water and deters herbivores.
+It also works in the sea.
+Where it creates surface area for photosynthesis and confuses grazers.
+It is the alga of the convergent shape.
+The one that proves that good design is universal.
+The sea cactus is a green alga.
+A member of the Halimedaceae family.
+It is calcified.
+It deposits calcium carbonate in its tissues.
+Making it stiff and crunchy.
 This calcification helps protect it from grazing by fish and sea urchins.
-It is the armour-plated cactus of the sea, the one that is soft inside but hard outside.
+It is the armour-plated cactus of the sea.
+The one that is soft inside but hard outside.
 Biologically, the sea cactus reproduces by releasing spores from specialised structures on its fronds.
-It also reproduces by fragmentation, a piece broken off can grow into a new plant.
-The creeping stem (stolon) runs along the bottom, sending up new fronds at intervals.
+It also reproduces by fragmentation.
+A piece broken off can grow into a new plant.
+The creeping stem (stolon) runs along the bottom.
+Sending up new fronds at intervals.
 To find sea cactus is to find a tiny cactus garden on the sandy bottom.
-The upright fronds sway in the current, their soft spines waving.
-It is the desert plant of the sea, the one that proves that a good shape works anywhere, the one that reminds us that evolution has a sense of humour.
+The upright fronds sway in the current.
+Their soft spines waving.
+It is the desert plant of the sea.
+The one that proves that a good shape works anywhere.
+The one that reminds us that evolution has a sense of humour.
+Not Threatened.
+Common in sheltered coastal waters of northern New Zealand.
+Particularly in the Hauraki Gulf and the Bay of Islands.
+It is a tropical and subtropical species that reaches its southern limit in New Zealand.